St Salvator's Chapel

-Students and members of the public regularly attend its numerous services, including morning prayers, weekly Evensong and, most popularly, Sunday services.
+Students and members of the public regularly attend its numerous services, including twice weekly Choral Evensong and, most popularly, Sunday services.
 The Sunday services are followed by the famous pier walk, in which students walk to the pier and back in academic procession.
 Other services are held occasionally to mark graduations and other such occasions, and the chapel also hosts wedding ceremonies for many of the university's alumni.
 The chapel has its own choir, The St Salvator's Chapel Choir, which sings at most services.

 The name St Salvator is a reference to Jesus Christ and the former college for which the chapel was built founded by Bishop Kennedy.
-St Salvator's is the only University Chapel in Scotland to boast a full ring of six bells suitable for change ringing.
-Four new bells were added to Catherine and Elizabeth (the existing bells) as part of the university's 600th anniversary celebrations in 2010, also marking the 550th anniversary of the chapel.
+St Salvator's is the only University Chapel in Scotland with a full ring of six bells suitable for change ringing.
+Four new bells, Agnes, Margaret, George, and Annie, were added to Katherine and Elizabeth (the existing bells) as part of the university's 600th anniversary celebrations in 2010, also marking the 550th anniversary of the chapel.